Non-invertible defects from the Conway SCFT to K3 sigma models I: general results: Topological defects in

 \subsection{Topological defects in $V^{f\natural}$ and main theorem}

 Let us focus on topological defects for a particular holomorphic SVOA $V$ with central charge $c\in \frac{1}{2}\NN$ that commute with a given $\CN=1$ superconformal algebra and are well-behaved with respect to the fermion number $(-1)^F$.
 More specifically, consider defects $\CL$ satisfying the following conditions: \begin{enumerate} \item The linear map $\hat\CL:V\to V$ commutes with $(-1)^F$ and with the action of the $\CN=1$ superVirasoro algebra.
 The same holds for the induced linear map $\hat\CL:V_{tw}\to V_{tw}$. \item Both the $\CL$-twisted sector $V_\CL$ and the $(-1)^F\CL$-twisted sector $V_{\CL,tw}$ are unitary representations of, respectively, the NS and Ramond $\CN=1$ superVirasoro algebras, with a well-defined and compatible $\ZZ_2$-grading by $(-1)^F$.
 Furthermore, the spectrum of $L_0$ is discrete,\footnote{It may be possible to reproduce the results of this article for defects obeying weaker conditions, for example by allowing $L_0$ to have continuous spectrum (maybe with a gap) on the $\CL$-twisted sector; see section \ref{s:discussion} for further comments.
-In this article we will not consider these more general possibilities.} and each $L_0$-eigenspace is a finite dimensional $\ZZ_2$-graded vector space. \end{enumerate} The spaces $V_\CL $ and $V_{\CL,tw}$ are called the NS and Ramond $\CL$-twisted sectors, respectively.
-Note that unitarity implies that the conformal weights (i.e. $L_0$-eigenvalues) obey $h\in \RR_{\ge 0}$ and $h\in \RR_{\ge \frac{c}{24}}$ in the NS and R $\CL$-twisted sectors, respectively, so that we have a decomposition \be V_\CL=\oplus_{h\in\RR_{\ge 0}} V_{\CL}(h)\ ,\qquad V_{\CL,tw}=\oplus_{h \in\RR_{\ge c/24}} V_{\CL,tw}(h)\ .\ee It is useful to observe that a topological defect $\CL$ of $V$ obeying properties 1 and 2 also defines a topological defect in the SVOA $V'=V/\langle (-1)^F\rangle$ obtained by taking the orbifold of $V$ by the fermion number symmetry $(-1)^F$.
+In this article we will not consider these more general possibilities.} and each $L_0$-eigenspace is a finite dimensional $\ZZ_2$-graded vector space. \end{enumerate} In the language of section \ref{s:TDLsuperVOA}, this implies that $\CL$ is of $m$-type.
+The spaces $V_\CL $ and $V_{\CL,tw}$ are called the NS and Ramond $\CL$-twisted sectors, respectively.
+Note that unitarity implies that the conformal weights (i.e. $L_0$-eigenvalues) obey $h\in \RR_{\ge 0}$ and $h\in \RR_{\ge \frac{c}{24}}$ in the NS and R $\CL$-twisted sectors, respectively, so that we have a decomposition \be V_\CL=\oplus_{h\in\RR_{\ge 0}} V_{\CL}(h)\ ,\qquad V_{\CL,tw}=\oplus_{h \in\RR_{\ge c/24}} V_{\CL,tw}(h)\ .\ee It is useful to observe that a topological defect $\CL$ of $V$ obeying properties 1 and 2 also defines a topological defect in the SVOA $V'=V/\langle (-1)^F\rangle$ obtained by taking the orbifold of $V$ by the fermion number symmetry $(-1)^F$ (assuming that such an orbifold is a consistent SVOA).
 In general, however, the induced defect $\CL$ might not preserve any $\CN=1$ supercurrent in the orbifold SVOA $V'$.
 In particular, when $V=V^{f\natural}$, this means that $\CL$ defines also a topological defect in the SVOA $F(24)$ of $24$ free fermions.
 As discussed in section \ref{s:Vfnat_def}, the two theories have the same even subVOA, and are obtained from each other by exchanging the odd NS sector of one theory with the even Ramond sector of the other.

 If properties 1 and 2 hold, then we have a well-defined $\CL$-twined partition function $\CZ^\CL:=(Z^{\CL,+}_{\NS}, Z^{\CL,-}_{\NS}, Z^{\CL,+}_{\R}, Z^{\CL,-}_{\R})^t$ with components